powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 Its default value is 1.

 **iidm.export.cgmes.business-process**
 The business process in which the export takes place.
-This is used to generate unique IDs for the EQ, TP, SSH and SV file `FullModel`.
+This is used to generate unique UUIDs for the EQ, TP, SSH and SV file `FullModel`.
 Its default value is `1D`.

 ## Examples